 - crimes in progress,

-Officers assigned to the Patrol Division work 8-hour shifts, in which officers work either 6am-2pm, 2pm-10pm, or 10pm-6am.
-This schedule has provided better coverage and allowed for more officers on the streets.
+Officers assigned to the Patrol Division work 12-hour shifts.
+This schedule has provided better coverage and allows for more officers on the streets at any given time.
 Our shifts have been put together with strategic thought given to the officers assigned in regards to distributing the officers based on experience and training.
 The senior officers in the department have also been evenly dispersed over the shifts, and act a secondary supervisor for that shift.
 This has enabled us to provide more leadership on the streets and more training for younger officers.

-A majority of our officers has completed a 40 hour Bike Patrol Certification course.
+A majority of our officers have completed a 40-hour Bike Patrol Certification course.
 Our goal was to incorporate Bike Patrol into our regular duties.
 The major advantage held by our Bike Patrol officers is their regular face-to-face contact with the citizens.
 Bike Patrol strives to make the most of this advantage by making favorable contacts with citizens who live and work in our community, as well as with visitors to Boerne.
 Our objective is to combine the individual contact of the historical "beat officer" with the benefits of the latest community policing initiatives.
 The Bike Patrol officer strives to be thoroughly familiar with his or her area, and to facilitate a positive relationship between law enforcement and the community.

 All patrol officers are issued an iPad to use in their patrol vehicle in order to perform their duties.
 Patrol officers are able to remain out in the community by being able to complete their reports while out in the field rather than coming to the police department.
 Officers also have access on their iPads to the software necessary to run driver licenses and vehicle license plates.
 The iPads also cost less than the old laptop computers, are more portable, and give officers the capability of taking photographs, video, and audio recordings.